iauns/cpm/README.rst

 Using an existing module version
 --------------------------------

-CPM allows you the flexibility of using the most recently used version of a particular module instead of the version you requested.
+CPM allows you the flexibility of selecting the most recently used version of a particular module instead of the version you requested.
 This is useful when you are working with externals or modules that require you to only use one version.
 Simply add ``USE_EXISTING_VER TRUE`` to your call to ``CPM_AddModule``.
 An